MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-apache-spark-python-package-installation.md

 ---
-title: Script action: Install Python packages with Jupyter notebooks on Azure HDInsight | Microsoft Docs
+title: 'Script action: Install Python packages with Jupyter notebooks on Azure HDInsight | Microsoft Docs'
 description: Step-by-step instructions on how to configure Jupyter notebooks available with HDInsight Spark clusters to use external python packages.
 services: hdinsight
 documentationcenter: ''